Skip to main content

 Year 7

-In year 7, Geography is taught to all students and involves studying a range of physical and human topics.
+Year 7 curriculum rationale: In year 7, Geography is taught to all students and involves studying a range of physical and human topics.
 Topics are centred around local and national scale geography with the UK making up the core backbone of the year 7 topics.
 Pupils focus on their local area and develop an understanding of the United Kingdom.
-In the final topic of the year pupils begin to explore wider world geography by studying their continent of Europe.
+In the final topic of the year pupils begin to explore wider world geography by studying the continent of Europe.
 All topics are designed to include current in the news topics, issues and geographical skills.

 Investigating geographical skills, the world and their local area.